Aunyx101/Sleeping-Barber-Problem-OS-Kernel-Implementation/README.md

 problem is to program the barber and the customers without getting into race conditions.

-*Use The Following Link For Working Tutorial (Replace The Hello World Code With The Code Provided In 'CODE FOR KERNEL.txt'): https://www.youtube.com/watch?v=qcsKGWshRZE&t=1491s
+*Use The Following Link For Working Tutorial (Replace The Hello World Code With The Code Provided In 'CODE FOR KERNEL.c'): https://www.youtube.com/watch?v=qcsKGWshRZE&t=1491s

 *Read 'OS Project Report.pdf' For More Details.